 Internal Combustion Engines are widely used in vehicles.
 It uses fuel in confined space.
-The engine has the portability and is more convenient over electricity, hybrid vehicles, etc. But the major drawback of this engines is pollution that they put out.
-Internal Combustion Engines creates air pollution in large amount.
-To replace this engine, many engineers are working on new technologies like electric motors, hybrid power trains, hydrogen fuel cells and even cars that run on compressed air.
-But none of this technologies are efficient.
-So, we really need a better internal combustion engine.
+The engine has the portability and is more convenient over electricity, hybrid vehicles, etc. But the major drawback of these engines is pollution that they put out.
+Internal Combustion Engines creates air pollution in a large amount.
+To replace this engine, many engineers are working on new technologies like electric motors, hybrid power trains, hydrogen fuel cells, and even cars that run on compressed air.
+But none of these technologies are efficient.
+So, we need a better internal combustion engine.

 Here is the good news: Better internal combustion engines are on the way.